microsoft/vision-datasets/COCO_DATA_FORMAT.md

 - a local path in a non-compressed zip file (`c:\foo.zip@bar.png`)
 - a url to the label file

 Specifically, **only** image files are supported for the label files.
-The ground turth image should be one channel image (i.e. `PIL.Image` mode "L", instead of "RGB") that has the same width and height with the image file.
+The ground truth image should be one channel image (i.e. `PIL.Image` mode "L", instead of "RGB") that has the same width and height with the image file.
 Refer to the images in [tests/image_matting_test_data.zip](tests/image_matting_test_data.zip) as an example.

 ```json
 {